barrettotte/qr-asm/README.md

 ## QR Code Limitations

 I'm not very good at ARM assembly, so I constrained the QR code generation a bit.
+I just wanted to encode a url, not build a whole library.

 - Byte mode encoding only
-- QR version 6 and below
+- QR version 4 and below (up to 80 characters with v4-L)
 - Mask evaluation not implemented, hardcoded to ?

 ## Running Locally